CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ![](./images/pg-add-arc-db.png "")

-1. Run the following command in command prompt window to get connection string details for postgres01 server endpoint.
+1. Run the following command in command prompt window to get connection string details for **postgres01** server endpoint.

    ```BASH
    azdata arc postgres endpoint list -n arcpostgres
    ```
    ![](images/arcpostgres-connstring.png "")

 1. Now, select the connection tab and enter the connection string details by getting the values from the output of the previous azdata endpoint list command.
 You will see the following line in the previous output.
-Fetch the IP Address from the endpoint URL and add it in the connection string details.
+Fetch the **IP Address** from the endpoint URL and add it in the **connection string details**.

    ```BASH
    PostgreSQL Instance   postgresql://postgres:<replace with password>@40.121.8.176:5432